emaduddin678/web-lab/README.md

 }
 ```

-**✅ Experiment No:** 5
+**✅ Problem No:** 5

-**Experiment Name:** Design a form that contains "Text Fields", "Text Area", "Check boxes", "Multiple Checkboxes", "Radio Buttons", "List Boxes", "Password Fields", "Submit button", "Reset button" and store the value of this form into MySQL database and show the stored information into another page using PHP program.
+**Problem Name:** Design a form that contains "Text Fields", "Text Area", "Check boxes", "Multiple Checkboxes", "Radio Buttons", "List Boxes", "Password Fields", "Submit button", "Reset button" and store the value of this form into MySQL database and show the stored information into another page using PHP program.

 **Source Code:**